evanx/chronica/README.md

 # chronica - microservice-based monitoring

-Chronica is envisaged as a minimal, secure monitoring solution using Node.js and Redis.
+Chronica is envisaged as a simple secure monitoring solution using Node.js and Redis.

 This is a Node redesign of my abandoned Java <a href="https://github.com/evanx/chronic">Chronic</a> project.